clevengermatt/dreamweaver/content/Factions/The Slumber Exchange/The Slumber Exchange.md

 • **Information Trade:** Selling dream-derived intelligence to individuals, corporations, and even criminal organizations in exchange for waking-world cash.

-While most of their work relies on individual dreamwalking, their possession of a few stolen dream catchers gives them an edge in achieving lucidity, making their operations more efficient and dangerous.
+While most of their work relies on individual dreamwalking, their possession of a few stolen dreamcatchers gives them an edge in achieving lucidity, making their operations more efficient and dangerous.

 **Relationship with [[[the Dreamweavers Guild**]]]